Steve Ross (businessman)

-Steven Jay Ross (born Steven Jay Rechnitz; April 5, 1927 – December 20, 1992) was an American businessman and CEO of Time Warner (now Warner Bros.
-Discovery), Warner Communications, and Kinney National Services, Inc. Ross is also known for helping to popularize soccer in the United States.
+Steven Jay Ross (né Rechnitz; April 5, 1927 – December 20, 1992) was an American businessman and CEO of Time Warner (now Warner Bros.
+Discovery), Warner Communications, and Kinney National Services, Inc. He is also known for helping to popularize soccer in the United States.

 Early life and education

 Ross was born Steven Jay Rechnitz on April 5, 1927 in Brooklyn, New York City, the son of Jewish immigrants.
 His father—who lost all his money during the Great Depression—changed the family name to Ross in hope of finding work with fewer struggles.
 Ross attended Paul Smith's College for two years and then joined the U.S. Navy.
 After his military service, he went to work at his uncle's store in the Garment District in Manhattan.

 Career

 In 1953, he married Carol Rosenthal, the daughter of a Manhattan funeral home owner, Edward Rosenthal, who operated the largest funeral company in the United States, Riverside Memorial Chapel, where he accepted employment as a funeral director.
 After noticing that the limousines used in funeral processions were not being used at night, he convinced his father-in-law to let him establish a separate company that would lease out the vehicles in the evenings.
 The company was solidly profitable and enabled Ross to obtain bank financing to start a rental company, Abbey Rent a Car.

 He later merged Abbey with a parking lot operator, the Kinney Parking Company, which was then owned by underworld crime figures Manny Kimmel and Abner Zwillman, and added an office cleaning business (which was jointly owned by the funeral home and a cousin of his father-in-law).
 Kinney was taken public in 1962 with a market valuation of $12.5 million.
 In 1964, Kinney purchased wood flooring manufacturer Circle Floor from Seymour and Paul Milstein for $15 million with Paul remaining as manager of the unit until 1971.

-Ross served as company president and moved the firm from downtown New York to 10 Rockefeller Plaza.
+Ross was company president and moved the firm from downtown New York to 10 Rockefeller Plaza.
 In 1966, Kinney expanded into the entertainment business by purchasing the Ashley-Famous talent agency (founded by Ted Ashley) and then in 1969, Kinney paid $400 million for the ailing Warner Bros.-Seven Arts film studio and television and record business.
-Three years later, after spinning off its non-entertainment assets, Kinney National Services renamed itself Warner Communications with Ross serving as co-CEO from 1969 to 1972.
+Three years later, after spinning off its non-entertainment assets, Kinney National Services renamed itself Warner Communications with Ross as co-CEO from 1969 to 1972.